The Original and most influential portable.

 He was able to chop down the Atari motherboard to fit the case, but while not as efficient as the 4×4″ cuts today, it was certainly a step towards such.
 Quite a lot of gratuitous cartridge slot rewiring was going on, with wires meandering through the portable instead of going straight to the cartridge slot pins themselves, but it worked so intuition saves the day.

 The Original Atari VCSp is still going strong today!
 Ben took a look inside it during a past episode of his youtube show The Ben Heck Show.
-He recreated a new Atari portable using the same footprint as sort of a Spiritual Successor build, showing how he would build it today with the advancement in more readily available technology and demonstrating what he has learned over the years.
+He also recreated a new Atari portable using the same footprint as sort of a Spiritual Successor build, showing how he would build it today with the advancement in more readily available technology and demonstrating what he has learned over the years.

 You don’t have to look very hard to see some of Ben’s Work on the internet, be it on his own website, magazines, tv shows, youtube shows, guest speaking at conventions, corresponding on TEDx talks, designing and building pinball machines, or Accessibility Controllers for the Disabled.
-Ben has definitely been a huge influence on many of the modders of today; loveablechevy, Marshall of 64Drive/Ultra HDMI fame, Shockslayer, and of course us here at PoD all got our starts into electronics hacking on Ben’s Forums.
+Ben has definitely been a huge influence on many of the modders of today; loveablechevy, Marshall of 64Drive/Ultra HDMI fame, Shockslayer, and of course us here at Portables of Doom all got our starts into electronics hacking on Ben’s Forums.
 Even Oculus’ Palmer Luckey and The Longhorn Engineer took said knowledge to form Careers in the Electronics and Gaming fields.
 Not a bad legacy for a guy who just wanted to play Atari at work when on hold.